-For those of you who aren’t familiar with this business model, it’s actually very simple: you upload your photos or artwork to an online agency (examples of agencies I’ve had great success with are listed below), and they sell it to anyone who needs it for their websites, blogs, magazines, etc .
+For those of you who aren’t familiar with this business model, it’s actually very simple: you upload your photos or artwork to an online agency (examples of agencies I’ve had great success with are listed below), and they sell those images to anyone who needs them for their websites, blogs, magazines, etc .

-Dreamstime: Total sales: $25,773
+Dreamstime: Total sales: $35,773

-I really don’t know why I chose Dreamstime.com as the first agency to join way back in 2006.
-I vaguely recall learning about it through a banner advertisement I saw on another website, and I was intrigued at the thought of selling my own photos for royalties.
+I really don’t know why I chose Dreamstime.com as the first agency to join way back in May of 2006.
+I vaguely recall learning about it through a banner advertisement I saw on another website, and I was intrigued by the thought of selling my own photos for royalties.

-Shutterstock: Total sales: $40,820
+Shutterstock: Total sales: $49,820